BamaInsider - Alabama basketball climbs back into top 10 after blowout win over Georgia

 Alabama basketball climbs back into top 10 after blowout win over Georgia

 An Alabama basketball team that has flirted with elite status in recent weeks is back in favor in the national polls and projections.
-The Crimson Tide moved back into the top 10 of the Associated Press Top 25 on Monday, climbing three spots to No. 8 in the rankings.
-The ranking is the highest the Tide has risen in the poll since 2007
+The Crimson Tide moved back into the top 10 of the Associated Press Top 25 on Monday, climbing three spots to No. 8 in the rankings, its highest placement in the poll since 2007.
+Alabama also moved up two spots to No. 9 in the Ferris Mowers Coaches Poll.

-The Ferris Mowers Coaches Poll is set to be released later Monday.

 Alabama (17-5, 12-1 in the SEC) went 2-0 last week, surviving a sloppy road win at South Carolina before blowing out Georiga at home.
 The Tide leads the SEC standings by 3.5 games over Arkansas and LSU with five games left on its regular-season schedule.